tuffythejeep/Module-2-Challenge/README.md

 ## Description

-This repository contains my solution for the Module 2 Challenge.
+This repository contains my solution for the Module 2 Challenge - Portfolio Page.

 In order for my webpage to show what I can do, I used HTML and CSS to: